kerick-jeff/devops/README.md

 1. Deploy and run the latest version of the Laravel and Angular frameworks on DigitalOcean.

-2. Using GitHub Actions, automate a CI/CD pipeline that deploys the applications in 1. whenever a pull request is merged on the `master` branch.
+2. Using GitHub Actions, automate a CI/CD pipeline that deploys the applications in 1. whenever a pull request is merged on the `main` branch.

 3. Set up monitors that trigger when CPU, RAM, and Disk Usage have reached a certain threshold.